openSUSE/hwinfo/README.md

 > `hwinfo -bios` - note the single '`-`').
 Please don't do this.
 If you are interested, you can
 > read about it [here](README-legacy.md).

+## Technical documentation

+The hardware detection library makes use of a number of technical specifications.

+[Here](specifications.md) is a compilation of external links to technical standards relevant to `libhd`.

 ## openSUSE Development

 To build the library, simply run `make`.
 Install with `make install`.